Stefan-ciobanu/app/my-app/README.md

 # If the chart dose not appear
 please wait 1 minute.
-It is possible to exceed the maximmum number of API requests.
+It is possible to exceed the maximum number of API requests.